- Join Now

 - Define a Vendor request channel template: Tailor the solution to meet the standard needs for your Procurement team, to minimize the configuration time required for the authoring of each new request.

-- Simplify the experience: Provide clear and simple instructions and calls-to-action to drive desired experience without the need for formal training.
+- Simplify the experience: Provide clear and simple instructions and calls-to-action to drive the desired experience without the need for formal training.

 - Manage purchase order requests: Identify and publicize streamlined request channels within your Vendor KB, along with the procedure for submitting a purchase order.